arrowtype/vertical-metrics/README.md

 useTypoMetrics = False

 # Sets default line heights and clipping heights in MS Word, etc
-winAscent      = yMax in family winDescent     = absolute value of yMin in family # positive value
+winAscent      = yMax in family # or hheaAscender, if this is greater than yMax winDescent     = absolute value of yMin in family # positive value # or absolute value hheaDescender, if this is greater than yMin
 ```

 If the above terms are unfamiliar to you, read on!